-1.1 This test method covers the determination of the elastic properties of glass and glass-ceramic materials.
+1.1 This test method covers the determination of the elastic properties of ceramic whiteware materials.
 Specimens of these materials possess specific mechanical resonance frequencies which are defined by the elastic moduli, density, and geometry of the test specimen.
 Therefore the elastic properties of a material can be computed if the geometry, density, and mechanical resonance frequencies of a suitable test specimen of that material can be measured.
 Young's modulus is determined using the resonance frequency in the flexural mode of vibration.
 The shear modulus, or modulus of rigidity, is found using torsional resonance vibrations.
 Young's modulus and shear modulus are used to compute Poisson's ratio, the factor of lateral contraction.

-1.2 All glass and glass-ceramic materials that are elastic, homogeneous, and isotropic may be tested by this test method.2 The test method is not satisfactory for specimens that have cracks or voids that represent inhomogeneities in the material; neither is it satisfactory when these materials cannot be prepared in a suitable geometry.
+1.2 All ceramic whiteware materials that are elastic, homogeneous, and isotropic may be tested by this test method.
+This test method is not satisfactory for specimens that have cracks or voids that represent inhomogeneities in the material; neither is it satisfactory when these materials cannot be prepared in a suitable geometry.

 Note 1-Elastic here means that an application of stress within the elastic limit of that material making up the body being stressed will cause an instantaneous and uniform deformation, which will cease upon removal of the stress, with the body returning instantly to its original size and shape without an energy loss.
-Glass and glass-ceramic materials conform to this definition well enough that this test is meaningful.
+Many ceramic whiteware materials conform to this definition well enough that this test is meaningful.

-NOTE 2-Isotropic means that the elastic properties are the same in all directions in the material.
-Glass is isotropic and glass-ceramics are usually so on a macroscopic scale, because of random distribution and orientation of crystallites.
+Note 2-Isotropic means that the elastic properties are the same in all directions in the material.

-1.3 A cryogenic cabinet and high-temperature furnace are described for measuring the elastic moduli as a function of temperature from -195 to 1200° C.
+1.3 A cryogenic cabinet and high-temperature furnace are described for measuring the elastic moduli as a function of temperature from -195 to $1200^{\circ}$ C.